 JMS messages consist of metadata (comprised of headers and properties) and message data (a body).
 In order to make message metadata accessible to policy processing, messages sent to the driver can be wrapped in an envelope, and messages received by the driver and sent to the Identity Manager engine are also wrapped in an envelope.
 All message envelope elements and special attributes must have a namespace prefix bound to urn:idm:jms.
-If the namespace is missing on the Publisher channel, the JMS driver appends it by adding (urn:idm:jms") in the incoming message.
-If a namespace exists, the driver overrides "jms" namespace with "urn:idm:jms".
 For consistency, the namespace prefix jms is used throughout this document.
 The root message envelope element jms:message must be a child of the XDS input/output elements.